pejman-hkh/4php/README.md

 1. No syntax check
 2. No run time error
-3. Not support PHP OOP yet
+3. Not support PHP Class defination ( OOP supported )
 4. Not support switch statement
 5. Not support php casting
 6. Not support do while